 Several studies have noted lysine supplements appear to decrease flare-ups of cold sores caused by the herpes simplex virus (HSV).
 This is the virus that causes most cold sores.
 This effect is seen when lysine is taken orally or applied topically to the cold sore.

 Cold sores usually get worse during times of reduced immune function, which can be caused by stress.
-So, to avoid flair ups you wan to keep your immune system strong.
+So, to avoid flair-ups you want to keep your immune system strong.
 Ways to do this include

 What about exercise? can it help?
 Generally yes. exercise can help keep your immune system strong.
 But, ironically, too much exercise is also known to reduce immunity.
 Thus, one might expect cold sore flare-ups to occur following stressful and grueling athletic events like running a marathon or even a bodybuilding competition.